ibab/datapipe/README.md

 INFO - FINISHED AddLines(infile=LocalFile('input.AddLines.txt'), count=3, text='This is some more text')
 ```

-On subsequent runs, tasks whose outputs are up to date are skipped:
+On the next run, the targets are already up and all tasks are skipped:
 ```
 INFO - REQUIRE LocalFile('input.AddLines.AddLines.txt')
 INFO - SKIPPING AddLines(infile=LocalFile('input.txt'), count=2, text='This is some text')